 Qinling North Road, Lintong Qu, Xian Shi, Shaanxi Sheng, China

-The largest necropolis of imperial China (98 km²), the Mausoleum of the First Qin Emperor shelters two sites one kilometre apart: the tomb of the first emperor of the Qin dynasty (Qin Shi Huang) in the shape of an unexplored pyramid mound and a Terracotta Army buried in various crypts below the ground.
+The largest necropolis of imperial China (98 km²), the Mausoleum of the First Qin Emperor shelters two sites one kilometre apart: the tomb of the first emperor of the Qin dynasty (Qin Shi Huang) in the shape of an unexplored pyramid mound and terracotta soldiers in China buried in various crypts below the ground.
 The construction of the Mausoleum of the First Qin Emperor, a colossal site at 35 metres depth, was ordered by Qin Shi Huang as soon as he acceded to the throne at the age of 13.
 In -221 he founded the first unified and centralized state of China, ending the Warring States period (Emperor Qin is also behind the construction of the Great Wall of China).
 In search of an eternal life, this formidable politician and military leader has only one obsession: obtain an elixir of immortality.
 Qin Shi Huang makes this mission a national priority and sends emissaries on expeditions to all possible places in his new empire to the East China Sea.